Statistics of MCAT

 Comparison of the MCAT Statistics 2011 with the MCAT Statistics 2010

-The MCAT statistics 2010 considered a sample of 82,004 students for studying the performance of the sample test takers in this exam.
+The statistics of 2010 considered a sample of 82,004 students for studying the performance of the sample test takers in this exam.
 Out of the total test takers, none of the students has scored the high scores of 45, 44 and 43.
 Only 0.1 per cent of the sample test takers have attained the scaled score of 41.
 Most of the students have scored within the score range of 25 to 28.
-This data when compared with the MCAT statistics of 2011, are almost same.
-The link https://www.aamc.org/students/download/157904/data/combined10.pdf reveals information about the MCAT statistics 2010.
+This data when compared with the statistics of 2011 MCAT, are almost same.
+The link https://www.aamc.org/students/download/157904/data/combined10.pdf reveals information about the 2010 test.

 Terms and Conditions